-Academic Board may initiate an ad hoc review of a course if required (that is, before a formal review would normally be scheduled).
-Such reviews will normally be conducted along the lines of a formal review.

-Continuous review
+Annual review of units

-A unit is normally reviewed at least annually (or when offered) through the process of continuous evaluation.
+Changes to units may include changes to learning outcomes, content, assessment or resources and may be required in response to specific feedback from:

+• stakeholders such as professional regulatory bodies (as in Section 7)

+- changes in the real-world environment.

+- Student feedback

+- Evaluation by the unit and/or course coordinator

-Between the conduct of a formal review, changes to a course (and its constituent units) may be required to respond to specific feedback received from stakeholders such as professional regulatory bodies (as in Section 7) or content amended due to changes in the external real-world environment.
-The CAC is responsible for considering proposed changes to a course or unit and reporting such changes (including proposed changes) to the Academic Board through the CAC.
+The CAC is responsible for considering proposed changes to a course or unit and reporting these changes (including proposed changes) to the Academic Board through the CAC.

 The Dean will keep a register of all changes to the College's curriculum through Course Variation Register.

-Periodic (Formal) Review
+Annual Course Review

-Through its Academic Board, the College will conduct a formal internal review for each accredited course and its constituent units (normally on an annual basis).
+The College will conduct an annual course review for each accredited course and its constituent units.
 An Annual Course Review is conducted by the CAC and presented to AB.
+The Annual Course Review is presented to the Academic Board as the Annual Course report.